12 Running Uphill Benefits: How It Makes You A Strong Runner

 Your turnover refers to how quickly your feet land when you run, so it’s another way to look at running cadence.
 Running uphill requires you to shorten your stride and take shorter quicker steps.

-This can help you increase your running cadence, which is one of two factors that determines your running pace (the other being stride length).
+This can help you increase your running cadence, one of two factors determining your running pace (the other being stride length).

 #8: Running Uphill Can Improve Your Race Performance